khaledsawan/custome-flutter-template/openapi/doc/StoreApi.md

 # **getInventory**
 > BuiltMap<String, int> getInventory()

-Returns pet inventories by status.
+Returns pet inventories by status

-Returns a map of status codes to quantities.
+Returns a map of status codes to quantities

 ### Example
 ```dart